NYC Cosmetic Dentists Serving Manhattan and New York, NY

 Once your orthodontic treatment is completed, you will need to maintain your new bite and alignment with retainers just as you do for traditional orthodontic treatment.

-Neuromuscular dentistry treatment can be complex, but our dentists have the experience and dedication to exceptional service to help you feel comfortable during each step of the process.
+Physiologic dentistry treatment can be complex, but our dentists have the experience and dedication to exceptional service to help you feel comfortable during each step of the process.
 Contact NYC Smile Design online or call 212-452-3344 today for a consultation to discuss the steps of full mouth reconstruction.